hrmangang/economics-iiserm/shinobi/README.md

 - 🏰: has duties on fortress
 - 🌀: is the (solo) main in attack missions

+Within each type, the shinobi are ordered from strongest to weakest in terms of damage.

 #### <img src="../images/Attack.png" alt="Attack" width="30px"/>

 - [Minato Namikaze (Reanimation)]() 💥